bcneng/website/netiquette/README.md

 #### autobombo-sideprojects

-Here you can tell us about your projects.
+Tell us about your side projects, new blog posts...

 #### #lang-*